mrakgr/The-Spiral-Language/readme.md

 ## 1/13/2021

 I haven't proofread the docs yet, but I've put everything that I wanted in them.
 In particular the serializers are good and non-trivial showcase of Spiral's capabilities.
-One weakness of the documentation in its current form is that it won't be beginner friendly.
+One weakness of the documentation in its current form is that it won't be beginner-friendly.
 I'll decide what to do about that based on feedback.
 If there are any questions, don't hesitate to ask in the issues page.

-At 4.1k lines, the quantity of it won't embarass me.
+At 4.1k lines, the quantity of it won't embarrass me.
 It takes a decent while to get to the bottom when holding down the page-down key.
 The next thing on my agenda will be to get Spiral to work on Linux. .NET is supposed to be portable now, but who knows what can break when moving OSes.

 After that I'll make sure the hover comments are added into the language.
 After that comes proofreading the docs.

 After that, comes putting the language to use in the real world.

+# 1/17/2021

+Spiral is now properly portable, and I've just finished added hover comments.
+I am done with adding language features here.
+The next step is to proofread these docs.

 # The Spiral Language